taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 **Notes:**

 1. You should restart Apache web server after modifying virtual host configuration for the domains.
-2. Custom `php.ini` may break switching PHP version via <span class="notranslate">CloudLinux OS Shared PHP Selector</span> or <span class="notranslate">cPanel MultiPHP Manager</span> for the appropriate users or domains.
+2. Custom `php.ini` may break switching PHP version via <span class="notranslate">CloudLinux OS PHP Selector</span> or <span class="notranslate">cPanel MultiPHP Manager</span> for the appropriate users or domains.
 3. When using cPanel ea-php for the domains, additional `php.ini` files may not be loaded, so you should load all needed PHP extensions in custom `/etc/php.ini` file:
 ![](./images/custom_file_cPanel1.png)
-4. When using CloudLinux OS Shared alt-php, additional `php.ini` files will be loaded:
+4. When using CloudLinux OS alt-php, additional `php.ini` files will be loaded:
 ![](./images/custom_file_cPanel2.png)
 5. If you have modified anything in `/etc/cagefs/custom.etc` directory, you should execute one of the following: